-- The management of the children must be with the highest respect. - An environment where everybody shows consideration for one another is the best and happiest learning environment for our children. - The school does not encourage competitive attitudes but rewards effort and citizenship.
-The potential of each child is brought out, and the child develops their own high standards respecting others. - Unacceptable behaviour has a reason and needs to be addressed as outlined in our Behaviour and Anti-Bullying Policy. - The balance of physical and mental activity is important. - Our concern is for the social, emotional, intellectual, physical and spiritual wellbeing of the children. - All the staff are important and form part of the team. - Staff are expected and encouraged to work as a team and understand each other's ways with tolerance and respect. - New members of staff are appointed for their strengths and experience with the expectation that the school ethos will be honoured and respected. - All staff members are expected to be welcoming, inclusive, cordial and helpful to new members of staff. - All new members of staff are offered an initial probationary term so that the best interests of the children, their parents, the whole staff team and the new member of staff are protected. - All new members of staff are offered a careful induction which includes the school's aims and relevant policies and procedures.
+History of Annemount School Miss Jamaiker founded the school in 1936 and was proprietor and Head Teacher until 1993.
+Geraldine Maidment took over in 1994 and is proprietor and Head Teacher.
+Aiden Griffin is the Deputy Head Teacher and DSL (Designated Safeguarding Lead).
+Noreen Hussain is the DDSL (Deputy Designated Safeguarding Lead).
+The school has an excellent reputation for a caring, gentle environment with high academic standards.
+Statement of Aims The aim of the school is to bring out the individuality of each child so that they can realise their potential with self-discipline and respect.
+The philosophy of the school is to encourage good character and citizenship so that each individual can be a valued member of the community.
+The atmosphere at the school is warm, friendly and calm.
+Ethos of the School For the child The management of the children must be with the highest respect.
+An environment where everybody shows consideration for one another is the best and happiest learning environment for our children.
+The school does not encourage competitive attitudes but rewards effort and citizenship.
+The potential of each child is brought out, and the child develops their own high standards respecting others.
+Unacceptable behaviour has a reason and needs to be addressed as outlined in our Behaviour and Anti-Bullying Policy.
+The balance of physical and mental activity is important.
+Our concern is for the social, emotional, intellectual, physical and spiritual wellbeing of the children.
+For the staff All the staff are important and form part of the team.
+Staff are expected and encouraged to work as a team and understand each other's ways with tolerance and respect.
+Induction New members of staff are appointed for their strengths and experience with the expectation that the school ethos will be honoured and respected.
+All staff members are expected to be welcoming, inclusive, cordial and heleful to memory and end of staff. helpful to new members of staff.
+All new members of staff are offered an initial probationary term so that the best interests of the children, their parents, the whole staff team and the new member of staff are protected. • All new members of staff are offered a careful induction which includes the school's aims and relevant policies and procedures.